AdityaKane2001/AdityaKane2001.github.io/_posts/2012-08-14-building-keras-from-source.md

 This blog post aims to serve as a beacon for budding developers who wish to contribute to Keras but are not familiar with the building and testing procedure.
 Let’s dive in!

-This blog can be also found on [Towards Data Science](https://towardsdatascience.com/building-keras-from-source-a-follow-along-guide-2bcc4cea3aec).

 Building from source:
 --------------------